The next full Parish Council meeting will be Monday 5th March 2020 starts at 7.00pm. at Collingbourne Ducis Village Hall.

 Future Presentations at the Film PlaceLion King Friday 28th FebruaryThe Good Liar Friday 27th MarchKnives Out Friday 24th April

-New CouncillorsWe welcome Tim Bamford and Shaun Batley as councillors to Collingbourne Ducis Parish Council.
-They have lived or worked for many years in the village and so know it well and will be a great asset to the parish.
-There are still three vacancies on the council and if you are interested in supporting you parish please let the parish clerk know.
+New Councillor and VacanciesWe welcome Shaun Batley as a councillor to Collingbourne Ducis Parish Council.
+He has lived for many years in the village and so knows it well and will be a great asset to the parish.
+Terry Greenwood has resigned from the council as he is moving from the village.
+The council would like to thank him for his support over the years and we wish him every happiness in his new home.
+Please see the election notice below.This currently means there four vacancies on the council and if you are interested in supporting you parish please let the parish clerk know.

 Job CentresYou can find the nearest job centre from the following the link below